 The area for reading in progressive glasses can be manufactured individually to not have these situations.
 What you can expect if your glasses when adjusted well are approximately 2-3 sharp columns of articles in a newspaper.
 (Depending on the Add value as described before)

 The picture will clarify a lot here.
-As a result of perfectly aligned reading areas result in a sharp image with the right and left eye simultaneously.
+Perfectly aligned reading areas result in a sharp image with the right and left eye simultaneously.
 In the picture, you see the red marked spots.
 Through them, you look at the nearby and ideally your eyes are centered within the clear field of vision.
 However, if you see through pretty close to the edge, only a small area will remain for you to look sharp at an article and problems with reading with your progressive lenses will come up.

 Reading Is Just Not Seen Sharp, No Matter How You Hold Your Head, There Are Problems with the Progressive Glasses in Close Range